The Optometry Admission Test (OAT)

 Can I apply for a waiver of OAT test fees?

-All fee waivers for 2024 have been granted.
+All partial fee waivers for 2024 have been granted.
 The application information is provided below for informational purposes only.

 • Are taking the test for the first time